 This slow cooked Bolognese sauce is meltingly tender, rich and delicious.
 Serve with spaghetti or use as the base for an amazing homemade Lasagne.

-I do love a rich, slow cooked Bolognese.
-There are many times when I turn to the quick 30 minute version (I promise I’ll share that recipe with you soon!) for a quick and easy dinner, but as tasty as it is, it just doesn’t come close to a bolognese that’s sloooowly bubbled and blipped away for a good 3 hours on the stove.
+I do love a rich, slow cooked Bolognese sauce.
+There are many times when I turn to the quick 20 minute version for a quick and easy dinner, but as tasty as it is, it just doesn’t come close to a bolognese that’s slowly bubbled and blipped away for a good 3 hours on the stove.

 It’s so worth it.

-- Minced Beef.
+- Minced Beef, with a minimum fat content of 12%.
 You could use a mixture of minced beef and pork if you like.

 - Dried Oregano